 You have the option of taking a courseor and we can also prepare for your workplace.

 For registered migration agents, we offer the Practice Ready Program (PRP), course name which the (LAWS8650)Office of Migration Agents Registration Authority (OMARA) requires all RMAs to complete in your first year of practice.
-ANU School of Legal Practice enables you to meet the requirements of PRP through our 12-week online course which is offered twice a year, and is designed to equip you with the technical and practical knowledge needed as a registered migration agent.
+ANU School of Legal Practice enables you to meet the requirements of PRP through our 12-week online course and is designed to equip you with the technical and practical knowledge needed as a registered migration agent.

 We provide Professional Development courses which enable you to take one of over 80 Masters program courses, without assessment, on a broad range of topics such as: